umbraprior/SPT.Docker/README.md

 1. Install [DOCKER](https://docs.docker.com/engine/install/)
 2. `git clone https://github.com/umbraprior/SPT.Docker`
 3. `cd SPT.Docker`
-4. Build the server for your requested version, (you can change the `--build-arg` to the full commit hash from the Aki server Gitea page)
+4. Build the server for your requested version, (you can change the `--build-arg` to the full commit hash from the [SPT-Aki/Server Gitea Page](https://dev.sp-tarkov.com/SPT-AKI/Server))

 > [!CAUTION]
 > Windows doesn't handle the \\, use the oneliner!